algosup/2023-2024-project-3-virtual-processor-team-3/documents/functional_specifications.md

 In this example, the break instruction is used to verify what is happening from line 4.
 The user puts a break before the line and launches the debugger.

-The debugger then displays the state and content of the registers and the memory before the instruction at line 4 is executed.
-This makes it easier for the user to track where they are in the program.
+The debugger showcases the contents stored in the registers and the segment of memory at the current line, both before and after the instruction at that line, from the breakpoint to the program's end or until the user manually halts the program. \

-The next step involves creating a more complete graphical interface.
-In this interface, in addition to the state of the registers, the memory is also displayed.
 This makes it easier for the user to track where they are in the program.

 **Memory**